remnrem/luna-doc/docs/ref/manipulations.md

 Although multiple signals can be duplicated at the same time (i.e. will all be given the same tag), only data channels (i.e. not EDF Annotation channels in EDF+) are duplicated.

+<h3>Methods</h3>

+One or more channels are duplicated within the in-memory recording, preserving the original signal while allowing subsequent processing steps (such as filtering or normalization) to be applied to the copy without altering the source channel.

 <h3>Parameters</h3>